codeforbtv/big-heavy-world-kiosk-player/README.md

 In an environment with multiple options, it may be necessary to configure the iPad to only permit the desired option.

-The state after initial load is that the first item is displayed with the audio paused.
+Upon initial load, the first item is displayed with the audio paused.

 NOTE: The "Idle Time Limit" setting should be set to a large enough value to allow the longest audio file to be played.
 When the limit is reached, the Kiosk app will revert to its initial state, even if it is in the middle of playing an audio file.

+## Credits

+Thanks to our sponsor Big Heavy World for the use of its space for Code for BTV meetings, and other in-kind donations.

+Thanks to our sponsor JetBrains for making its tools available for this and other Code for BTV projects.